-Scholarships are awarded to students who have shown demonstrated Christian Leadership in the following areas: Chorale, Drama, Men's Soccer, Men's Cross Country, Women's Cross Country, Ministry Service, Student Publications, Student Government and Chapel Leadership.
+Scholarships are awarded to students who have demonstrated Christian Leadership in the following areas: Chorale, Drama, Ministry Service, Student Publications, Student Government, Chapel Leadership, Instrumental, and Piano/Keyboard.

-To apply for the scholarship, students must fill out the additional question on the essay portion of the Application for Admission pertaining to the area of Christian Leadership for which they would like to apply and citing what they have accomplished in that area.
-Awards from \$500-\$2500 may be granted dependent upon demonstrated Christian leadership and essay.
+To apply for the scholarship, students must fill out the additional question on the essay portion of the Application for Admission pertaining to the area of Christian Leadership for which they would like to apply, citing what they have accomplished in that area.
+Awards from \$500-\$2,500 may be granted dependent upon demonstrated Christian leadership and essay.
 These scholarships are renewable each year based on the student's continued positive leadership in that area.